• Skip to main content

 Associate Judge, New York Court of Appeals

-The International Association of LGBTQ+ Judges established the Judge Paul G. Feinman Scholarship in 2021.
+The Judge Paul G. Feinman Scholarship was first established in 2021 by the International Association of LGBTQ+ Judges, and is now awarded by the International LGBTQ+ Judges Foundation.
 Judge Feinman exemplified what is best about our nation’s legal community and judiciary.
 This scholarship is to assist you as you create your own path of passion and commitment to justice, as our friend Judge Feinman always did.

-ABOUT THE SCHOLARSHIP
+ABOUT THE SCHOLARSHIPS

-The scholarship is in the amount of $2,500.
+The Judge Paul G. Feinman Scholarship is in the amount of $2,500.
+The Judge Stephen M. Lachs and Michael Ruvo Scholarship is in the amount of $4,000.
+(Amounts are in US Dollars.)
 Scholarship funds are unrestricted and may be used for tuition, housing, books, transportation, living expenses, bar application/study expenses, or any other law school-related expense.
+To learn more about the Judge Paul G. Feinman scholarship, please watch this video announcement or visit our website.

 ABOUT JUDGE PAUL G. FEINMAN